nic-hartley/hexpawb/README.md

 # HexPawb

-HexPawb is a from-scratch implementation of onion routing, using modern technology to .
+HexPawb is a from-scratch implementation of onion routing, using modern technology to decentralize network loads without compromising anonymity.
 It natively supports:

 - Anonymously connecting to normal servers over the network